AdobeDocs/certification.en/help/certifications/aem/aem-renew.md

 **Now that you have successfully logged in, the following links will be directly accessible.**

-These course assessments are free.
+The course assessments are free.
 There is no need to schedule them, and they are not proctored.
 If you hold multiple Adobe Experience Manager Expert and Master level certifications, you will only need to complete the requirements below and all your AEM certifications will get renewed.

 **Courses and course assessments:**